Back to Expert Advice

 AI agents are changing how buyers make decisions.

+That means your content needs to work even when the buyer never lands on your site.
 Structure your content as clear, factual answers that AI agents can find, understand, and quote.

-• Ask follow-up questions: AI asks: "What's your budget range?" when you mention needing new software.
+• Ask follow-up questions: AI asks "What's your budget range?" when you mention needing new software.

 • Read and summarize content: AI reads 20 vendor proposals and creates a 1-page comparison chart.